 Immerse yourself in the African-American way of life and learn more about their rich and diverse culture and history at the Museum of African American History.
 Just a short walk from the Massachusetts State House, the Museum of African American History celebrates the history and culture of African Americans in the United States.

 Make the Abiel Smith School your first stop, where you can purchase tickets and explore the exhibit galleries.
-The school was built in 1835 for educating African American children and is the oldest public school in the country.
+The school was built in 1835 to educate African American children and is the oldest public school in the country.

-Learn about early African American culture in Boston through fascinating exhibits.
+Learn about the city’s early African-American culture through fascinating exhibits at one of most popular museums in Boston.
 Read the powerful stories of black families who struggled for human rights and advanced the cause of freedom.
 Pop into the museum store to browse the books and inspired gifts.

 RELATED: Recommended Boston Day Trips